asgardeo/asgardeo-tomcat-saml-agent/README.md

       ```

 2. Before the web.xml configurations, we will look at adding the resources files.
-   In the sampleApp, create a file named sampleApp.properties in the `<APP_HOME>/resources` directory.
+   In the sample-app, create a file named sample-app.properties in the `<APP_HOME>/resources` directory.
 The
-   sampleApp.properties file contains properties similar to the following:
+   sample-app.properties file contains properties similar to the following:

       ```
       #Enable SAML Single Sign On Login